EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.search.md

 ### VO.search.search_htmcat

 Search a local HTM/HDF5 catalog Description: Perform a cone search in an local catalog formatted in the HTM (Hiraricical Triangular Mesh) grid and stired in HDF5 format.
+Such catalogs are constructed and described in the